wangyi160/bitcoin_utxo_dump/README.md

 1. yarn install

-install the node modules need for the project
+install the node modules needed for the project

 2. make directory csv